skirlez/g3man/README.md

 - Support for all GameMaker games compiled with VM mode (theoretically)
 - A profile system to easily switch between sets of mods
+- Mod scripting: mods can run .csx scripts, like UndertaleModTool
 - Support for both Linux and Windows

+## Mods made with g3man

+[Void Stranger Endless Void](https://github.com/skirlez/void-stranger-endless-void/): a level builder for Void Stranger

+[Nubby's Forgery](https://github.com/skirlez/nubbys-forgery) and the [example mod](https://github.com/Skirlez/nubbys-forgery-example-mod): an API for Nubby's Number Factory, and a mod that depends on it to add new things to the game

+Have YOU made ANYTHING with g3man?
+I would love to add more to this list!
+Please open an issue regarding your creation, even if it's something really small.

 ## Building g3man